Tools, cheat sheets and other useful resources

 • vim – powerful and highly configurable text editor with a large ecosystem of plugins.

-• emacs – an extensible, customizable text editor with an entire ecosystem of capabilities.
+• emacs – extensible, customizable text editor with a vast ecosystem.

 Useful Resources